 Independence and checks and balances were identified as two key qualities of any accountability mechanism.
 The group defined "checks and balances mechanisms" as a series of mechanisms put in place to adequately address the concerns from the various interested parties in the discussion and decision process, as well as to ensure that the decision is made in the interest of all stakeholders.
 The group investigated two different non-exclusive views in order to assess independence: independence of persons participating in the decision process, and independence of a specific accountability mechanism with regards to other mechanisms.

 The group flagged to whom should ICANN be accountable as an important component, and assembled a list of stakeholders which distinguished between affected parties and parties affecting ICANN.
-The following principles were agreed to guide activities:
+The following principles were agreed to guide the CCWG-Accountability’s activities:

 ICANN accountability requires that it comply with its own rules and processes (part of “due process”, as a quality of fairness and justice);